bitcoinorghk/bitcoinhk.github.io/_posts/2020-12-11-new-chatrooms.md

 Bids and asks have to be submitted using Bitkarrot's P2PBot in a specified format.
 It is up to the individual traders to verify the trustworthyness of their peers, as well as make use of appropriate escrow.

 _Attention: The Bitcoin Association of Hong Kong assumes no liability for this group, nor does it charge a fee or hold custody over your cryptocurrencies.
 All trades are fully peer-to-peer._

+Why Keybase?
+Keybase is fully end-to-end encrypted and makes it very easy to verify the authenticity of other accounts.
+It is far harder to impersonate others on Keybase than it is on other platforms, and you yourself are able to curate who you want to interact with by following/unfollowing them.